turlum25/iosbeta-downloader/README.md

 # Upcoming updates

-Version 0.3 will add iPod2,1 and iPhone1,1 support and more clean UI.
+Version 0.3 will add iPod2,1 support and more clean UI.